CyanSorcery/blobun_mini/README.md

 ¹Sound effects manually recreated by Roxy.

 ## License
 The game source code (contained in lua and p8 files) is released under CC4-BY-NC-SA.
-All other progra (s), code, sound effects, music, characters, graphics, and puzzles (unless otherwise noted) are Copyright 2024-2025 CyanSorcery All Rights Reserved.
+All other program(s), code, sound effects, music, characters, graphics, and puzzles (unless otherwise noted) are Copyright 2024-2025 CyanSorcery All Rights Reserved.